Environmental monitoring and research

 This is an opportunity for us to contribute as citizen scientists, through sharing our findings and data from our dives, explorational adventures or inspections!

 Since we established Blueye we have been collaborating closely with a wide range of environmental researchers and organisations working on mapping collecting data from the sea.
-In order to help out and provide them a sufficient tool, we needed to understand more about the procedures and methods they apply today - and how Blueye Pioneer can assist them in the best way possible!
+In order to help out and provide them a sufficient tool, we needed to understand more about the procedures and methods they apply today - and how Blueye Pioneer can assist them in the best way possible.

 We learned that environmental monitoring may be carried out in many different ways, based on the goal for the research project.
 It may be mapping of marine litter, monitoring of coral reefs or inspections of a particular area to cover potential changes over a period of time.

 Under the ice at Svalbard, there's a special type of algaes blooming - not easy to inspect on close hold unless you have an underwater drone at hand!
 We went there and let a group of scientists and students from NTNU use the Pioneer to carry out their research project last winter!
-You can read the full story here!

 Benefits of using Blueye Pioneer for environmental monitoring: